Brighton and Hove – Christ Church, Montpelier Road

-The architect was G Cheesman (ibid II p364) (identified by Sawyer as the senior of the two (ibid)) and, in conformity with its surroundings, was stuccoed.
-Like other buildings by him and his son, it showed his limited understanding of the gothic.
+The architect was G Cheesman (ibid II p364) (identified by Sawyer as the senior of the father and son of this name (ibid)) and, in conformity with its surroundings, was stuccoed.
+Like other buildings by both, it showed their limited understanding of the gothic.
 The tower had tracery of no known pattern, heavy pinnacles and a thin spire behind a pierced parapet.
 The only other visible part of the exterior was the west or entrance front, with a low porch and five windows of descending size with recessed aisles.
 Unusually, there were no windows in the side-walls at all (1 p167).

 The church was burned out in 1978 and was formally declared redundant in 1981 (CCC), leading to the removal of the ruins two years later.